jesus0m/twitch-translate-bot/README.md

 ## Running the Bot

-To run the bot, execute the main script from the command line:
+To run the bot, configure the `config.py` with the previous steps and execute the main script from the command line:

 ```bash
 python translate-bot.py
 ```

-Replace `translate-bot.py` with the name of your bot's script file.

 ## Usage